SumoLogic/sumologic-documentation/docs/dashboards-new/panels/box-plot-charts.md

 error | 5 as a | 6 as b | 7 as c | 8 as d | 9 as e | min(a), pct(b,25), pct(c,50), pct(d,75), max(e)
 ```

-Because this query does not meet all the requirements, it cannot be
+Because this query does not meet all the requirements, it can't be
 rendered as a Box Plot Chart:

 ```sql